Search

 Kildare hit three points through McLoughlin, Loakman and Cully to take the lead.

-Kildare scored the opening point of the second half but goals from Paul Cassidy and Lachliln Murray put them in the driving seat.
+Kildare scored the opening point of the second half but goals from Paul Cassidy and Lachlan Murray put them in the driving seat.

-As conditions deteriorated Kildare fought back but in fairness Derry worked so hard with 14 men and in the end deservedly took the honoours on a final score line fo Derry 3-15 Kildare 1-18.
+As conditions deteriorated Kildare fought back but in fairness Derry worked so hard with 14 men and in the end deservedly took the honours on a final score line for Derry 3-15 Kildare 1-18.

-DERRY: Shea McGuckin; Diarmuid Baker, Ruairi Forbes, Seand Young; Conor Doherty, Gareth McKinless, Padraig McGrogan; Conor Glass, Brendan Rogers; Ethan Doherty, Shea Downey, Paul Cassidy; Niall Loughlin, Shane McGuigan, Lachlan Murray.
-Subs: Matthew Downey for Sean Young (half-time); Niall Toner for Shea Downey (59 minutes); Conor McAteer for Niall Loughlin (74 minutes);
+DERRY: Shea McGuckin; Diarmuid Baker, Ruairi Forbes, Sean Young; Conor Doherty, Gareth McKinless, Padraig McGrogan; Conor Glass, Brendan Rogers; Ethan Doherty, Shea Downey, Paul Cassidy; Niall Loughlin, Shane McGuigan, Lachlan Murray.
+Subs: Matthew Downey for Sean Young (half-time); Niall Toner for Shea Downey (59 minutes); Conor McAteer for Niall Loughlin (74 minutes).

 REFREE: David Gough, Meath.